 The Great Southern Treasures Yoorn (Bobtail) Trail is a drive trail network of 25 locations where you can enjoy a short walk, ride a bike, go paddling or simply take in the view.
 It is designed to enable visitors to plan their own route and explore the treasured places locals love.

-The Bobtail Trail, which was identified as a priority project in the Great Southern Regional Trails Master Plan (2020-2029), is a network of walking, cycling, and paddling trails integrated with the existing Great Southern Treasures (GST) Drive Trail.
-It adds value to the existing drive trail by providing visitors with multiple opportunities to undertake a short recreational trail activity.
-While most of the trails already exist in some form, the majority lack trail signage or interpretative materials.
+The Great Southern Treasures Yoorn (Bobtail) Trail was identified as a priority project in the Great Southern Regional Trails Master Plan (2020-2029) to add value to the existing Great Southern Treasures (GST) Drive Trail by providing visitors with multiple opportunities to undertake a short recreational trail activity.
+While most of the local trails included in the drive trail already exist in some form, the majority lack trail signage or interpretative materials.

 To enable visitors to find out more about the many special places in the Great Southern (see map below), we’ve partnered with local governments and community organisations across the region to provide links to more information.
 These organisations include nine local governments, Aboriginal organisations, community environment and history groups, and individuals with interests in local history, culture and environment.

 Funding to develop an interpretation plan for the trail was provided by Lotterywest under COVID recovery funding.
 Community consultation to inform the interpretation plan has been underway since August 2021.
 Dr May Carter and Robbie Miniter OAM have conducted workshops, recorded interviews, and collected local stories from community members across the region.
 Robbie is working closely with the Noongar community to ensure Aboriginal stories are captured.

 Over the course of the consultation process, eight key themes emerged: